Articles by Matthew Gilligan

 In terms of the implementation of the rules, at GRA we still see it as almost inevitable that there will be amendment to the associated persons provisions.
 Our pick is that the breadth of the rules as proposed will be narrowed, but we certainly expect them to be wider than the current form in relation to land tax provisions.

-As to a potential application date it seems that it will be no earlier than the enactment date which is likely to be mid to late this year and we also note the prospect of it being delayed further and we are aware of submissions to the Select Committee that strongly suggest that it be delayed until at least 1 April 2010.
+As to a potential application date, it seems that it will be no earlier than the enactment date which is likely to be mid to late this year.
+We also note the prospect of it being delayed further and we are aware of submissions to the Select Committee that strongly suggest that it be delayed until at least 1 April 2010.
 Naturally we will keep abreast of these developments and let you know any progress.

 There are pre-rule change planning opportunities for those in the business of dealing, developing and trading.
 Feel free to call us on +64 9 522 7955 or request a meeting if you have queries in this regard.

 Yes, it was a very informative and structured workshop.
 I have attended a few Matthew's presentations and workshops and they are always very structured, easy to follow and understand.
 That was the reason why I switched to GRA a few years back after attending one of his presentation, I thought he was just brilliant.
 Many Thanks. - Tatiana